Enterprise Unified Communication and Business Collaboration

 1. Enables Mobility & Workforce Flexibility

-In 2015, 37 percent of employees in a Gallup poll said they worked remotely at one point in their careers, compared to 30 percent in 2006 and just 9 percent in 1995.
+With the rise in remote and hybrid working, 37 percent of employees in a Gallup poll said they worked remotely at one point in their careers, compared to 30 percent in 2006 and just 9 percent in 1995.
 As an increasing number of workers telecommute on some basis, employees must have the capacity to complete projects and tasks from virtually anywhere.
 By providing remote workers with access to the same communications services as office based employees, enterprises can maintain consistent levels of productivity, collaboration, and efficiency across the organization.
 Connecting all business communication tools and applications onto one platform, UC supports consistency among different devices to give employees the same user experience on their mobile devices as on their office computer or phone set.
 Essentially, workers can conduct business from their smartphones while on the road, using business extensions to access all the features offered through UC.
 This benefits everyone – the employee, the customer, and the business.
 In fact, Inc. Magazine reported that 67% of organizations increased mobile worker productivity by implementing unified communications.

 By integrating real-time business communications tools together in one user experience, UC supports the BYOD environment, optimizes work processes, enhances collaboration among workers and customers while reducing operating expenses and obstacles for employees.

 Having all the right business communication tools is the first step but not enough.
 In addition, business applications need to be integrated for a comprehensive UC solution.